US Court of Appeals

 - How do I register to become a CM/ECF User?

 Review the Training Documentation for e-filing and then email a completed E-Filing Registration Form for Representatives (Form E-1) to the Court.
 Attorneys participating in the Veterans Consortium Pro Bono Program should also email their notice of appearance and retainer agreement along with the registration form.
-See the Court's of Rules of Practice and Procedure, E-Rules 2(b) and 3.
+See the Court's E-Filing Rules, E-Rules 2(b) and 3.

 - Will there be any additional fees or charges to register for or to use CM/ECF?